-In accordance with GASB 75, the discount rate as June 30, 2020 was selected to be 2.66%, which is the 20-year municipal bond yield.
+In accordance with GASB 75, the discount rate as June 30, 2021 was selected to be 2.18%, which is the 20-year municipal bond yield.
+The rates as of June 30, 2020 was selected to be 2.66%.

-Rationale: The District's funding policy is to contribute pay as you go benefit payments to the trust as well as an additional discretionary amount related to future retiree benefits.
-Based on the District's June 30, 2020 asset level, historical funding experience, expected future funding policy and the application of paragraph 38 of GASB 75 related to judgement on contributions considering the most recent five-year contribution history, the District's net position is expected to be quickly depleted.
+Rationale The District's funding policy is to contribute pay as you go benefit payments to the trust as well as an additional discretionary amount related to future retiree benefits.
+Based on the District's June 30, 2021 asset level, historical funding experience, expected future funding policy and the application of paragraph 38 of GASB 75 related to judgement on contributions considering the most recent five-year contribution history, the District's net position is expected to be quickly depleted.
 Therefore the 20 year municipal bond yield was selected.
 The S&P Municipal Bond 20 Year High Grade Rate Index was used.